$S$-Packing Coloring of Cubic Halin Graphs: -packing coloring of cubic Halin graphs

 \section{$(1,2,2,2,2,2)$-packing coloring of cubic Halin graphs}

-Remark first that any tree $T$ of order at least $4$ such that all its leaves are either of degree $1$ or $3$, contains a vertex that is adjacent to two leaves.
+Observe first that any tree $T$ of order at least $4$ such that all its vertices are either of degree $1$ or $3$, contains a vertex that is adjacent to at least two leaves.
 This is easy to be proved, so we will omit its proof.

-Moreover, as a conclusion of the previous remark and by using the induction, we get that such type of tree has even number of vertices.
+Moreover, as a conclusion of the previous remark and by using the induction, we get that such type of tree has an even number of vertices.

 \begin{lemma} Let $T$ be a tree of order at least $4$, such that all its vertices are either of degree $1$ or $3$.
 Then $T$ admits a $(1,2,2,2)$-packing coloring in which all the leaves are given the color 1.\end{lemma}